HenryRoutson/RealisticCybersec/README.md

 # RealisticCybersec

-Free and open source (FOSS) software to be more digially secure.
+Free and open source (FOSS) software to be more digitally secure.
 <br >
 <br >
 <br >